ReeNekt/web-server-configurator/README.md

 # Contributing
-If you want to help me make this project better, you can fix some issue or create merge request with new functional, or help me translate docs
+If you want to help me make this project better, you can fix [some issue](https://github.com/ReeNekt/web-server-configurator/issues) or create merge request with new functional, or help me translate docs

 # License
 This project licensed under MIT Lisence.
-See **LICENSE** file for details
+See **[LICENSE](https://github.com/ReeNekt/web-server-configurator/blob/master/LICENSE)** file for details

-# Changelist
+# Changelog

 Version 0.1 beta - created LAMP installer script, created README and LICENSE files